wanyaworld/wanyaworld.github.io/_posts/2021-12-04-futex-kernel.md

 ```
 _futex\_q\_lock_() increases corresponding hash bucket's waiter counter and acquires hash bucket's spin lock.
 It increses counter before acquiring hash bucket lock.

-The change of order might cause wake to miss a waiter waiting for the hash bucket lock, because waker firstly checks the hash bucket's wainter count and if it is zero, does not perform any wake-ups.
+The change of order might cause waker to miss a waiter waiting for the hash bucket lock, because waker firstly checks the hash bucket's wainter count and if it is zero, it does not perform any wake-ups.

-Back to futex_wait, if futex_wait_setup returns non-zero value, meaning futex variable equals the expected value and there's no need to sleep, it goes to out and returns and control is switched to user-space.
+Back to futex_wait, if _futex\_wait\_setup_ returns non-zero value, meaning futex variable equals the expected value and there's no need to sleep, it goes to _out_ and returns, thus control is passed to user-space.

 If not, it enqueues its _futex\_q_ and sleeps.